Akoatem/alx-zero_day/0x03-git/README.md

-Some text for this read me
+update README file Some text for this read me